Modern Slavery Act Report

 We recognise that we cannot do this alone – it requires accountability and a sustained effort in conjunction with our suppliers, partners and the wider Monash University community.

-Our suppliers vary from common goods and services to some of the most specialised suppliers worldwide that support Monash’s leading research projects.
-The University also undertakes research in a multitude of remote areas across the world.
+Our suppliers vary from common goods and services to some of the most specialised suppliers worldwide that support our leading research projects.
+We also undertake research in a multitude of remote areas across the world.

-After a thorough consultation process with key suppliers and stakeholders throughout the University, we are now implementing the following actions to assess and address operational and supply risk.
+After a thorough consultation process with key suppliers and stakeholders throughout the University, we are now implementing the following actions to assess and address operational and supply risks.

-All new suppliers must confirm they are compliant with relevant modern slavery requirements as part of Monash’s supplier onboarding process.
+All new suppliers must confirm they are compliant with relevant modern slavery requirements as part of our supplier onboarding process.
 They are not able to be paid until they have completed this process, including electronically confirming they are compliant with all relevant obligations.
 A failure to confirm compliance stops the onboarding process and initiates manual intervention and review.
-A supplier that has not been successfully onboarded is unable to be paid.

 A robust framework of template wording has been created for implementation in key formal template agreements (where Monash is procuring goods or services).
 These are being continuously improved as our program of work progresses.
-In addition, Monash provides comprehensive written responses to all queries from third parties seeking to clarify the Monash component of their supply chain or as part of sponsorship and funding applications.
+In addition, we provide comprehensive written responses to all queries from third parties seeking to clarify the Monash component of their supply chain or as part of sponsorship and funding applications.

 - tabling concerns through the Modern Slavery Steering Committee governance structure for guidance on targeted actions and effectiveness measures.

-Current areas of spend that have been identified as high risk include apparel, fish, rice, cocoa, electronics, hospitality, cleaning services and conflict minerals used in electronics.
-The measures taken to manage risks and potential risk in these areas are identified below.
-Additional areas of focus have been identified and are in the process of review.
+Current areas of spend that have been identified as high risk include apparel, fish, rice, cocoa, electronics, cleaning & hospitality services and conflict minerals used in electronics.
+The measures taken to manage known and potential risks in these areas are identified below.

 Garments and apparel

-Monash University requests information from suppliers to identify those that may not be in compliance with their legal obligations such as the Fair Work Act 2009, and encourages suppliers and/or their supply chain to comply with industry codes such as Ethical Clothing Australia, Better Cotton Initiative and Fairtrade.
-Monash is also looking into another exciting initiative in this area.
+We request information from suppliers to identify those that may not be in compliance with their legal obligations such as the Fair Work Act 2009, and encourages suppliers and/or their supply chain to comply with industry codes such as Ethical Clothing Australia, Better Cotton Initiative and Fairtrade.

 Computers and electronic equipment – including related conflict minerals

-Monash has engaged one of its key computer suppliers and review its approach addressing risks of modern slavery in its supply chain.
+We have engaged one of our key computer suppliers, and review its approach addressing risks of modern slavery in its supply chain.
 The supplier was found to be well-advanced in this area.

-The supplier has a clear and well-known zero-tolerance approach to modern slavery in its supply chain and is a founding member of the Responsible Business Alliance, a leading global alliance aimed at improved corporate social responsibility within supply chains.
+The supplier has a clear and well-known zero-tolerance approach to modern slavery in its supply chain and is a founding member of the Responsible Business Alliance, a leading global alliance aimed at improved corporate social responsibility within a supply chain.

 The supplier publishes a Conflict Minerals Report detailing its efforts to purchase processed goods from non-conflict sources, as it has a heavy dependence on third-party manufactured components made from refined, mined minerals.